-Suzanne Lambert, a master student from the University of Cape Town (UCT) has developed the world’s first bio-brick grown from human urine.
-He has created the bio-bricks using a natural process called microbial carbonate precipitation.
+Suzanne Lambert, a master’s student from the University of Cape Town (UCT) has developed the world’s first bio-brick grown from human urine.
+He has created bio-bricks using a natural process called microbial carbonate precipitation.

-Lambert colonized loose sand with bacteria that produce urease.
-He then used an enzyme, the urease separates the urea in pee while delivering calcium carbonate through a complex chemical reaction.
-This concretes the sand into any shape, regardless of whether it’s a solid column, or now a rectangular building brick.
+Lambert colonized loose sand with bacteria that produced urease.
+He then used an enzyme; the urease separates the urea in pee while delivering calcium carbonate through a complex chemical reaction.
+This concretes the sand into any shape, regardless of whether it’s a solid column or now a rectangular building brick.

 For the past few months, Lambert and civil engineering honors student Vukheta Mukhari have been hard at work in the laboratory testing various bio-brick shapes and tensile strengths to produce an innovative building material.
 Mukhari is being co-supervised by Professor Hans Beushausen, also from the civil engineering department.
 Beushausen is helping to test the products.